MedAI-UAIX/SonoVLM/README.md

-# SonoVLM: A Generalist Ultrasound Vision-Language Model
+# SonoCopilot: A Generalist Ultrasound Vision-Language Model

 A multimodal AI system for ultrasound analysis with capabilities in cross-organ understanding, abnormality detection, diagnostic reasoning, structured reporting, and patient-centric dialogue.